 The Drake Student Services Center is designed to provide assistance with common campus needs, including:

-Cowles Library is the largest private college academic library in Iowa.
-Print resources include more than half a million books, government documents and scholarly journals.
-A rapidly growing e-book collection of more than 320,000 volumes is available.
-The Library provides an extensive collection of online resources including more than 250 electronic databases, covering the entire range of subjects and academic disciplines at Drake.
-The high quality and broad scope of the Library's electronic resources is a distinguishing feature of the Drake learning experience.
-Cowles was the first library in Iowa to offer an online service (called SuperSearch) that accesses multiple databases in a single search.
-The Library provides access to Web of Science and other resources that are generally accessible only to major research universities.
+Cowles Library houses more than 300,000 books, government documents, and scholarly journals.
+Students can also access an extensive collection of online resources, including an ever-expanding collection of more than 500,000 eBooks and more than 250 databases covering the entire range of academic disciplines at Drake.
+The high quality and broad scope of the library's electronic resources is a distinguishing feature of the Drake learning experience.
+Cowles was the first library in Iowa to offer an online service (SuperSearch) that accesses dozens of databases in a single search.

-Students can obtain assistance in person, chat or even by text message through our popular "Ask a Librarian" service.
-The Library supports mobile device access and off-campus access for our electronic databases, e-books, and interlibrary loan.
+Students can obtain assistance in person, chat, or text message through our popular "Ask a Librarian" service.
 Students can also get full access to the New York Times and the Wall Street Journal using their Drake credentials.
 Subject and class-specific research guides, compiled by Librarians and Drake faculty, are found in the Research Guides.

 University Archives and Special Collections provides the opportunity for students and researchers to engage in primary research in topics related to government, law, politics, and allied cultural concerns through several notable collections including the Political Papers Collection and the Iowa Caucus Collection.
 This unit also provides internships and student work experiences related to museum and archival practice and the opportunity to work on digitization and digital projects.